hydrobricks/hydrobricks-doc/doc/basics.rst

 * ``labels_distributed``: The labels of the distributed elements (fluxes and states)
 * ``labels_land_covers``: The labels of the land covers

-For example, for the GSM-Socont model with two different glacier types:
+For example, for the GSM-Socont model with two different glacier types provides the following attributes:

 .. code-block:: text